better-js-logging/angular-logger/README.md

 logEnhancerProvider.prefixPattern = '%1$s: '; // timestamp by index
 logEnhancerProvider.prefixPattern = '%2$s: '; // context by index
 logEnhancerProvider.prefixPattern = '%2$s - %1$s: '; // both, reversed
+logEnhancerProvider.prefixPattern = '%3$s: '; // logging level by index
+logEnhancerProvider.prefixPattern = '%3$s - %2$s - %1$s: '; // loglevel, context and timestamp reversed
 ```

-This works because angular-logger will use two arguments context and timestamp for the prefix, which can be referenced by index.
+This works because angular-logger will use three arguments context, timestamp and loglevel for the prefix, which can be referenced by index.

 <a name='datetime-stamp-patterns'/>
 #### Datetime stamp patterns